 Storage, docks, conveyors, forklifts and personnel can quickly be introduced and adjusted within the simulation model.
 This gives the opportunity to determine how best to fully utilise equipment, maximise efficiency and to assess optimal staffing levels and shift patterns.

-The use of simulation is not restricted to inside walls of the facility.
-It can be utilised to great effect in validating vehicle flows on and around a site, identifying potential bottlenecks at gatehouses, dwell time on dock, vehicle staging, gate to gate KPI’s and car and people flows.
+Simulation can be utilised to great effect in validating vehicle flows on and around a site, identifying potential bottlenecks at gatehouses, dwell time on dock, vehicle staging, gate to gate KPI’s and car and people flows.

 Identification of potential bottlenecks

 The material flows and movement of goods within a facility involves many variables which simulation software is able to model in order to predict the possible course of events.
-The model can help to visualise where bottlenecks may occur and to then model the potential solutions to eliminate them..
+The model can help to visualise where bottlenecks may occur and to then model the potential solutions to eliminate them.

 The review of Automated System Logic and identification of the issues and proposed solutions.